dlr-gtlab/genh5/examples/conversion_system.md

 dataset.write(&c, ...);
 ```

-These extra steps required accumulate when writing a list of strings to HDF5, as the underlying c-strings are not in a contiguous memory layout.
+When writing a list of strings to HDF5 these steps are complicated still, as the underlying c-strings are not in a contiguous memory layout.
-We would have to create a list (vector) of `const char*`, which then may be written to HDF5.
+Hence, we would have to create a list/vector of `const char*`, which then may be written to HDF5.
-When dealing with list of `QString` we do not only have to create a list of `char*` but also create a separate list for the temporary `QByteArray` to keep the c-strings valid.
+As seen above, when dealing with list of `QString` we also have to create a separate list for the temporary `QByteArray` objects to keep the c-strings valid for writing.

-We could do with a helper method, to write `std::string`, `QString` and similar string classes to HDF5, but why shouldn't the library proivde a more general solution for such problems?
+We could do with a helper method, to write `std::string`, `QString` and similar string classes to HDF5, however, ideally the library should provide a simple solution for such problems.

 ### Compound Data

 > See [creating datatypes](creating_datatypes.md) for more details.

-In HDF5 datatypes can be group to create compound types.
+In HDF5, datatypes can be combined into compound types.
-In a compound dataset each entry must consist of an data element for each compound member.
-To read and write data it must have a contiguous memory layout, which can be archived by using a helper struct.
+To read and write data to HDF5, we must arrange it in a contiguous memory layout.
+If we have a compound type consisting of two members (`A` and `B`), the members have to be arranged like this: `A` `B` `A` `B`...

-For the following example we conside a compound type of a variable string and a floating point value:
+For the following example we conside a compound type of a variable string and a floating point value.
+These can be arranged in a helper struct:

 ```cpp
 struct MyData